airalab/robonomics-wiki/docs/en/mqtt-broker.md

 ---

-**Being on this page means that you have installed Home Assistant with Robonomics and IPFS and yet don't have any ZigBee devices connected.
+**Being on this page means that you have installed Home Assistant with Robonomics and IPFS and yet don't have any Zigbee devices connected.
 To do so, you first need a MQTT broker to be set up and MQTT integration to be configured.**

 ## Install MQTT broker